mfem/web/src/pri-dual-vec.md

 # Primal and Dual Vectors

+The finite element method uses vectors of data in a variety of ways and the differences can be subtle.
+MFEM defines `GridFunction`, `LinearForm`, and `Vector` classes which help to distinguish the different roles that vectors of data can play.

 ## Primal Vectors

 The finite element method is based on the notion that a smooth function can be